meet the team

 The Liu Early Life Lab is based in the Department of Earth Sciences at the University of Cambridge, U.K. Interests of lab members span Ediacaran macrofossils, Cryogenian glacial events, Proterozoic depositional environments, and the early evolution of animals and their behaviours.

-Dr. alex liu
+ASSOCIATE PROFESSOR alex liu

 |

-DR. brennan o'connell
+DR brennan o'connell

 Brennan is a PDRA on a project looking to decipher the environmental context for a late Ediacaran mass extinction, funded by the Leverhulme Trust.
-Brennan is a sedimentologist interested in Neoproterozoic reefs, tidal deposits, and nearshore facies models before the evolution of land plants.
+Brennan is a sedimentary geologist interested in Neoproterozoic reefs, tidal deposits, and nearshore facies models before the evolution of land plants.
 She completed her PhD at the University of Melbourne, Australia, before moving to the U.K. in April 2022.

 |